tensorus/tensorus/README.md

 *   **NQL Chat:** Enter natural language queries and view results.
 *   **Data Explorer:** Browse datasets, preview data, and perform tensor operations.

+## Natural Query Language (NQL)

+Tensorus ships with a simple regex‑based Natural Query Language for retrieving tensors by metadata.
+You can issue NQL queries via the API or from the "NQL Chat" page in the Streamlit UI.

+### Enabling LLM rewriting

+Set `NQL_USE_LLM=true` before starting the API server or Streamlit UI to enable experimental LLM rewriting of natural language queries.
+Optionally specify a model with `NQL_LLM_MODEL=<model-name>` (e.g., `google/flan-t5-base`).
+This feature relies on the heavy `transformers` dependency and may trigger a model download the first time it runs, which can take some time.

 ## Agent Details

 ### Data Ingestion Agent